Configuration Settings

 .config

-To permanently override any of the settings in mk/config.mk, create a file .config in your redox base directory (i.e. where you run the make command) and set the values in that file.
+To permanently override the settings in the mk/config.mk section, add a .config file to the redox base directory (i.e., where make commands are run) and set the overriding values in that file.

 ARCH?=i686